Kubernetes Developer Workshop

 ports:

-- containerPort: 4000
+- containerPort: 8000

 env:

-- name: MONGO_CONNSTR
+- name: POSTGRES_DSN

-value: mongodb://admin:supersecret@{MONGODB_POD_IP}
+value: "notVerySecret123!"

 💥 Notice: We have the password in plain text within the connection string!
 This clearly is a very bad practice, we will fix this at a later stage when we introduce Kubernetes Secrets.

-Make the changes described above, remember to make the edits, you can not use this YAML as is, and then run:
+Make the changes described above, remember to make the edits, you can not use this YAML as is!, and then run:

-kubectl apply -f data-api-deployment.yaml
+kubectl apply -f api-deployment.yaml

 Check the status as before with kubectl and it's worth checking the logs with kubectl logs {podname} to see the output from the app as it starts up.

-This time we’ve set the number of replicas to two, if you run kubectl get pods -o wide you will see which Nodes the Pods have been scheduled (assigned) to.
-You should see each Pod has been scheduled to different Nodes, but this is not guaranteed.
+This time we've set the number of replicas to two, if you run kubectl get pods -o wide you will see which Nodes the Pods have been scheduled (assigned) to.
+You might see each Pod has been scheduled to different Nodes, but this is not guaranteed.
 Pod scheduling and placement is a fairly complex topic, for now we can move on.

 Now it would be nice to access and call this API, to check it's working.
 But the IP address of the Pods are private and only accessible from within the cluster.
 In the next section we'll fix that, but for now there's a short-cut we can use.

-Kubernetes provides a way to “tunnel” network traffic into the cluster through the control plane, this is done with the kubectl port-forward command.
+Kubernetes provides a useful way to "tunnel" network traffic into the cluster through the control plane, this is done with the kubectl port-forward command.

-kubectl port-forward {pod_name} 4000:4000
+kubectl port-forward {pod_name} 8000:8000

-And then accessing the following URL http://localhost:4000/api/info either in your browser or with curl we should see a JSON response with some status and debug information from the API.
+And then accessing the following URL http://localhost:8000/api/info either in your browser or with curl we should see a JSON response with some status and debug information from the API.

-curl http://localhost:4000/api/info | json_pp
+curl -s http://localhost:8000/api/status | json_pp

 Clearly this isn't a good way to expose your apps long term, but can be extremely useful when debugging and triaging issues.

-When done, cancel the port-forwarding with ctrl-c
+When done, cancel & close the port-forwarding with ctrl-c

 🖼️ Cluster & Architecture Diagram

-The resources deployed into the cluster & in Azure at this stage can be visualized as follows:
+The resources deployed into the cluster & in Azure at this stage can be visualized as follows

 architecture diagram